How to Build a Year Round Capsule Wardrobe: 20 Pieces

 How to Build A Strong Base for A Capsule Wardrobe?

 Building a capsule closet requires you to think about what really suits you and what doesn’t.
-The base for building a capsule closet is picking out your individual color palette and building off of that.
-From there on, it’s important to assess your lifestyle and customize your wardrobe accordingly.
+Start by picking out your wardrobe color palette as your foundation and build from there.
+Next, assess your lifestyle and customize your wardrobe accordingly.

 Why Should I Invest in Wardrobe Essentials?